scottgall/Looking-Back/README.md

 # Looking Back
-​
-A social media app for memorializing and connecting over lost loved ones.
+​A social media app for memorializing and connecting over lost loved ones.
 Registered users can create and contribute to public tribute pages.
 ​
 ## Local setup
 1. Clone repo.

-2. Create "keys_dev.js" file in config folder with the following:
+2. Create "keys_dev.js" file in config folder and add:
 ​
   ```
   module.exports = {